unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 * In the PASSIVE form, the action is done to the subject and the one who does the action is *not always* mentioned.

-In the examples of active and passive sentences below, we have put the subject underlined.
+In the examples of active and passive sentences below, we have put the subject in bold type.

-ACTIVE: `_My father`_ built the house in 2010.
+ACTIVE: **My father** built the house in 2010.

-PASSIVE: `_The house`_ was built by my father in 2010.
+PASSIVE: **The house** was built by my father in 2010.

-PASSIVE: `_The house`_ was built in 2010.
+PASSIVE: **The house** was built in 2010.
 (This does not tell who did the action.)

 All languages have active forms.
 Some languages have passive forms, and some do not.
 The passive form is not used for the same reasons in all of the languages that have it.